jovibor/ListEx/README.md

-    bool         fSortable { false };     //Is list sortable, by clicking on the header column? bool         fLinkUnderline { true }; //Links are displayed underlined or not. bool         fLinkTooltip { true };   //Show links' toolips.
+    bool         fSortable { false };     //Is list sortable, by clicking on the header column? bool         fLinkUnderline { true }; //Links are displayed underlined or not. bool         fLinkTooltip { true };   //Show links' toolips. bool         fHighLatency { false };  //Do not redraw window until scrolling completes.
 };
 ```